 You've just been involved in a motor vehicle traffic accident.
 How do you prove that the other party was at fault and get your fair settlement from the other driver's auto insurance carrier?
 There are several things you can do in this respect:

 The insurance adjuster is the person who will determine the proportion of fault.
 They may accept that their client was a negligent driver and pay the financial compensation you request.
 They may accept fault, but offer a smaller compensation amount.
 Or they may deny fault and refuse your claim to damages.
-This is why you need to hire an experienced auto accident attorney to conduct insurance settlement negotiations on your behalf..
+This is why you need to hire an experienced Houston car accident attorney to conduct insurance settlement negotiations on your behalf.

-Your lawyer will work on your behalf to establish fault and prove that you are entitled to receive compensation for your hospital bills, expenses to repair your car and other associated costs and expenses.
-In order to do so, the accident attorney will collect various types of evidence, including:
+Your lawyer will work on your behalf to establish fault and prove that you are entitled to receive compensation for your hospital bills, expenses to repair your car, and other associated costs and expenses.
+In order to do so, your Houston car accident attorney will collect various types of evidence, including:

 In some cases, it is very simple to establish fault.
 The responsible driver failed to pay attention to traffic signs or was driving recklessly.
 In other cases, especially when several vehicles are involved, causing major disruption to traffic, it is a more complex matter.

-The auto accident lawyer will prepare your claim and present the insurance adjuster the evidence demonstrating their client's percentage of fault.
+Your Houston car accident attorney will prepare your claim and present the insurance adjuster the evidence demonstrating their client's percentage of fault.
 In most cases, auto accident claims are settled out of court, during these negotiations.
 However, there are situations when you may consider filing an auto injury lawsuit.

 As stated above, one situation is when the insurance adjuster denies your claim.
 They may backtrack once it is clear you are prepared to take the matters to court.
 However, some insurance companies feel confident that they can win the case in court.